RogerHuba/roger_python_guide/class_39/demo/cookie-stand-demo/README.md

 ## Modify API

-**NOTE:** This section can be skipped if your Cookie Stand API already has custom claim and token expiration.

 - Three small changes are needed to API.
 - By default, minimal information is included in the JWT returned by API.
 - We need to make a small change to include more info bundled in the tokens.